-The School of Public Affairs at ASU was recently listed as one of the best graduate programs in the world by US News & World Report.
-The school is ranked 12th overall in the country.
-Why?
-Simple.
-Because of our world-class faculty, new academic programs, emphasis on retention, and our centers of research excellence.
-The school is also ranked:
+The School of Public Affairs at ASU was recently listed as one of the top 10 graduate programs in Public Affairs by US News & World Report.
+Overall, the School ranks as #10, but we also have nine specialization areas ranked in the top twenty demonstrating the incredible breadth of our excellence.
+Because of our world-class faculty, emphasis on retention, and our centers of research excellence.
+The school is ranked:

 - 1st in Homeland /National Security and Emergency Management

-- 4th in Information and Technology Management
+- 2nd in Information and Technology Management

-- 4th in Local Government Management
+- 3rd in Local Government Management

-- 6th in Urban Policy

-- 4th Public Management and Leadership

 - 4th in Nonprofit Management

+- 5th Public Management and Leadership

+- 7th in Urban Policy

-- 8th in Environmental Policy and Management
+- 11th in Environmental Policy and Management

 - 12th in Public Finance and Budgeting

+- 20th in Public Policy Analysis